rsyslog/rsyslog/contrib/omamqp1/README.md

 This document assumes you understand how to properly configure SASL.

-Here is an example qdrouterd SASL configuration file that allows the client to use the DIGEST-MD5 or PLAIN authentication mechanisims, plus a SASL user database:
+Here is an example qdrouterd SASL configuration file that allows the client to use the DIGEST-MD5 or PLAIN authentication mechanisms, plus a SASL user database:

     pwcheck_method: auxprop